hzaheer48/access-job-recommendation-system/README.md

 ## 🚀 Live Demo

-The application is ready to run locally with comprehensive mock data and full functionality.
+The application is fully implemented and ready to run locally with comprehensive mock data and complete functionality for both job seekers and administrators.

 ### Demo Accounts